 20. The term “Advisor” includes any member of the WGU community but the Advisor cannot be acting as an attorney.

 21. “Education Records” are broadly defined to include all records directly related to a student and are protected from disclosure under the Family Educational Rights and Privacy Act (FERPA).
 Disciplinary Records and Academic Records are considered to be Education Records and as a result are kept confidential in accordance with this law.

 22. The “Disciplinary Record” includes a statement of charges, summary of information considered by or presented to the Code of Conduct Board, findings or sanctions, records of appeals, and rationale for the decisions.

-23. The “Academic Record” is defined as information relating to a student’s academic performance including transcripts, narrative notes of the student’s academic progress as documented by the student’s mentor(s), assessment and evaluation results, external exam scores, and results of any appeals filed by the student.
+23. The “Academic Record” is defined as information relating to a student’s academic performance including transcripts, narrative notes of the student’s academic progress as documented by the student’s program mentor(s) and course instructor(s), assessment and evaluation results, external exam scores, and results of any appeals filed by the student.